 Below please find a table outlining a discounted cash flow forecast for AMAT, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Applied Materials Inc ranked in the 50th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 3.5%.
+To summarize, we found that Applied Materials Inc ranked in the 42th percentile in terms of potential gain offered.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
 In terms of the factors that were most noteworthy in this DCF analysis for AMAT, they are:

 Terminal Growth Rate in Free Cash Flow